qadhinakaran/playwright-python-upskill/README.md

 ## 📅 Weekly Progress

-### ✅ Week 1: Basics
+📘 Week 1: Python & Playwright Fundamentals
-- Installed Playwright and Python environment
-- Launched browser and opened pages
-- Wrote first test case with assertions
+✅ What I Learned
+✔️ Set up the Python development environment and installed Playwright ✔️ Launched browser instances and navigated to web pages using Playwright ✔️ Wrote and executed the first test script with basic assertions 📂 Python Practice Topics
+✅ Basic Data Types & Operations
+✅ Control Flow
+if conditions
+for and while loops
+✅ Collections
+Lists, Tuples, and Dictionaries
+✅ Functions & Classes
+Function definitions and parameterization
+OOP concepts: Classes, Objects, Constructors Inheritance and method overriding

 ---